Timeka Walker - Executive Director

-Timeka Walker joined United Against Human Trafficking in February 2015 as the Executive Director.
-Timeka has over 16 years of experience in nonprofit management and leadership.
+Timeka has over 16 years experience in nonprofit management and leadership.
 Timeka brings to UAHT many years of operations, program development and evaluation experience.
-As a trained social worker, Timeka has served at-risk youth, HIV positive homeless men and women and those suffering from mental illness.
+As a trained social worker, Timeka has served at-risk youth, HIV positive homeless men and women, and those suffering from mental illness.

-Before joining UAHT, Timeka served at Neighborhood Centers-Ripley House for 6 years and later worked at AIDS Foundation Houston for 10 years as a Program Director, Sr. Director of Programs and most recently held the position of Chief Operating Officer.
-Timeka is a Licensed Master Social Worker and holds an Executive Leadership Certification from Rice University.
+Before joining UAHT, Timeka served at Neighborhood Centers-Ripley House for 6 years, and AIDS Foundation Houston for 10 years as a Program Director, Sr. Director of Programs, and Chief Operating Officer.
+Timeka is a Licensed Master Social Worker, and holds an Executive Leadership Certification from Rice University.

 During her time at the University of Texas, Ms. Nguyen was exposed to the social injustice of human trafficking and participated in faith-based initiatives to spread awareness of this growing crime.
 After graduating from the university, she entered the non-profit sector and engaged with the issue through the co-founding of a Houston chapter of the international Coalition to Abolish Modern-day Slavery in Asia (CAMSA) to spread awareness and support the overseas efforts to combat labor trafficking in Asia.